AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/component-basics.md

 1. Switch to the IDE and open the project to the `ui.apps` module.
 1. Open the `helloworld.html` file and make a change to the HTML Markup.
-1. Use the IDE tools to synchronize the file change with the local AEM instance.
+1. Use the IDE tools like [VSCode AEM Sync](https://marketplace.visualstudio.com/items?itemName=yamato-ltd.vscode-aem-sync) to synchronize the file change with the local AEM instance.
 1. Return to the browser and observe the component render has changed.
 1. Open the `.content.xml` file that defines the dialog for the `HelloWorld` component at: